DrkkDev/SimpleNick/README.md

 ## Contribution

-If you want to contribute to the project please open a [Pull Request](https://github.com/YoImDark/SimpleNick/pulls)
+If you want to collaborate please open a [Pull Request](https://github.com/YoImDark/SimpleNick/pulls)

 ## License